 3 The costs component of investment fees and costs and the transaction costs are based on the costs for the year ended 30 June 2024, including several components which are estimates.
 Costs are subject to change and amounts for prior years are not necessarily reliable indicators of amounts for future years.
-The costs component of investment fees and costs and the transaction costs you'll be charged in subsequent financial years will vary and depends on the actual costs includes an amount of 0.03% for performance fees.
+The costs component of investment fees and costs and the transaction costs you'll be charged in subsequent financial years will vary and depends on the actual costs incurred by the Trustee in managing the investment option.
+Investment fees and costs includes an amount of 0.03% for performance fees.
 The calculation basis for this amount is set out under 'Additional explanation of fees and costs'.